LreeLenn/planet-basemap/README.md

   --end END            Choose End date in format YYYY-MM-DD --coverage COVERAGE  Optional.
 Choose minimum percentage coverage.
 Default: 0 --intersect_exact    Optional.
 Filter quads that intersects with AOI.
 If not given quads for entire AOI bounding box are returned.
-  --output OUTPUT      Full path where you want your mosaic list exported --api_key API_KEY    Planet API key.
+  --output OUTPUT      Full path where you want your mosaic list exported.
+  --api_key API_KEY    Planet API key.
 Also can be set as PL_API_KEY env var.

 ```